Tips for Securing Cheap Auto Insurance

 5. Drive Safely

 This tip is pretty self-explanatory.
-The less points on your driving record, the lower your auto insurance premiums will be.
+The fewer points on your driving record, the lower your auto insurance premiums will be.
 The safer you are, the safer bet you will be for insurance companies.
 Safety is its own reward, but you can also benefit financially from going the speed limit and not tailgating.

 6. Maintain Good Credit